virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 **Note:** Regarding the so-called `TEMPORARY` variables:  Although the documentation fusses over them as if they were something special, to the point of making it seem tricky to implement them, in fact at execution time `TEMPORARY` is just a drop-in replacement for `DECLARE`.
 The distinction is entirely syntactical, in that you can only use `DECLARE` in blocks that end with `CLOSE`, whereas you can only use `TEMPORARY` in blocks that end with `END`.
 (Well, and there's an extra way to declare temporary integer variables with `FOR TEMPORARY I=...
 END` vs `FOR I=...
 END`.)
 However, given our underlying model of scopes, there's actually no distinction at all between temporary and non-temporary variables at runtime.
 A `TEMPORARY` variable is merely a variable whose scope happens to be a `DO ...
 END` block rather than (say) a `PROGRAM` or `FUNCTION` block.

-## Multiprocessing and Reentrancy

-So far I've just been considering single-threaded program execution.
-The memory model described above will need modification for the conditions in which code in a given scope might have two or more instantiations simultaneously, and I haven't given any consideration as of yet to that problem.
-I'll worry about that once support for single-threaded operation is correct and reasonably comprehensive.

 ## Automated Labels Within Scopes

 For maneuvering within and between scopes, certain types of symbolic labels for certain roles within the scopes are very-commonly needed, and it is necessary for the code-generator to be able to create them systematically on the fly in order to effectively use the scopes.
 The techique for doing so is to create labels is usually according to the following pattern,